 3 days SEC/SECALAB-E

 - Technicians working in the control and research laboratories of refineries and chemical plants, and their first-line management.
 Pilot plant technicians and personnel from safety services.

 - This course provides an insight on how to improve day-to-day SHE performance in laboratory activities.

-- To evaluate risks related to day-to-day routine work and to improve behavior.
+- evaluate risks related to day-to-day routine work and to improve their behavior,

-- To identify risks related to chemicals, test equipment and the industrial environment.
+- identify risks related to chemicals, test equipment and the industrial environment,

-- To select and apply the most appropriate risk prevention methods.
+- select and apply the most appropriate risk prevention methods,

-- To enforce safety commitment at work and off-the-job.
+- enforce safety commitment at work and off-the-job.

 Ways and means